Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Summer heat and sun may potentially put some medication users and alcohol and/or drug abusers at increased risk.
 The following summarizes the Health Alert issued by the Cincinnati Drug and Poison Information Center.

-The body needs to maintain a relatively consistent temperature to function properly.
-Some medicines can block the natural ability of the body to adjust to changes in temperature.
-This can result in overheating.
+The body needs to maintain a relatively consistent temperature to function properly, about 98.6 degrees Fahrenheit.
+Some medicines can block the body?s natural ability to adjust to changes in temperature.
+This can result in overheating, which is considered to be a medical emergency.

 As the outside temperature increases, the body keeps from overheating by releasing excess heat.
 The most important ways the body releases heat are by: